mounikaponugoti/Be-A-Markdown-Pro/README.md

 ```
   After this start a new line.
   This is a new line. <br/><br/>
-  This is not a good option because some of the editors may strip the extra spaces.
+  This is not a good option because some of the editors may strip down the extra spaces.
 - By using backslash `\` at the end:
 ```
 After this start a new line.\